-FREEDOM Finns truly have the freedom to make decisions.
-Finland ranks first among countries with the most political and civil freedom.
+FREEDOM Finns truly have the freedom to make decisions. political and civil freedom.
 Finns are also in the global top three when it comes to opportunities available to a nation's citizens.
-Finland also has the second-freest press in the world (2020).
+Finland also has the second-freest press in the world (2021).
 With a 100% literacy rate, Finns are also among the world's most active news media readers.

-Source: Freedom House 2018, The Legatum Prosperity Index 2018
+Source: Freedom House 2021, The Legatum Prosperity Index 2021

 TRANSPARENCY In addition to the quality of governance and stability, Finland also ranks high in transparency of government practices, and has well-distributed political power.
-Finland is the 3rd most transparent country in the world, with open business and government practices and well-distributed political power.

-WORK-LIFE BALANCE Helsinki, Finland is the best place for work-life balance when comparing data on work intensity, institutional support, legislation, and livability.
+WORK-LIFE BALANCE Helsinki, Finland ranks in the top three for work-life balance when comparing data on work intensity, institutional support, legislation and livability.
 The 8-hour work day leaves plenty of time for family, friends and hobbies.
-Finnish working hours are the most employee friendly.
+Finnish working hours are the most employee-friendly.